Archi68/Aircraft-Engine-Failure-Prediction/README.md

 # Aircraft-Engine-Failure-Prediction
-Binary classification predicting whether the Engine will fail within next 30 days or not
+Binary classification predicting whether the Engine will fail within next 30 days or not.